Angelmmiguel/opalbox-jquery/README.md

 ## Options

-`opalBox()` function accepts an object with optios.
+`opalBox()` function accepts an object with options.
 Available options and default values are:

 ```javascript
 // Default options!